GitLab»

 Namespaces»

-When utilizing the Terraform provider to provision Spacelift Stacks for GitLab, you are required to specify a namespace.
+When using the Terraform provider to provision Spacelift stacks for GitLab, you are required to specify a namespace

-The namespace value should be set to the grouping mechanism that your project (repository) is within.
-For example, if you are simply referencing a project (repository) within your GitLab account, that is not within any group, then the namespace value should be set to your GitLab username.
+value should be set to the group that your project (repository) is within.
+For example, if you are simply referencing a project (repository) within your GitLab account that is not within any group, then the namespace value should be set to your GitLab account username.

 Spacelift in GitLab»